picodaq/picodaq.github.io/source/cookbook-mix.rst

 .. literalinclude :: _static/code/cookbook/recipe_mix1a.py

-Even though you call the *read* functions on the two streams one after the other, the data are in fact sampled simultaneously.
+Even though you call the ``read(...)`` functions on the two streams one after the other, the data are in fact sampled simultaneously.
 (The library performs the necessary buffering behind the scenes.)

 Note the convention that analog sources connect to “channels” whereas digital sources connect to “lines”.